felis-catus/PVKIIRagdollFun/README.md

-midas4all
+PVKIIRagdollFun (midas4all)
 =========

-With this simple plugin, you can give midas touch to admins or everyone!
+With this simple plugin, when a player is killed by admin the ragdoll will turn into gold, electric or even ghostly!

 Special thanks to Spirrwell for finding out how to do this.